-23 Martin Van Creveld, Command in War (Cambridge, MA: Harvard University Press, 1985), 253-254.
+10 Van Creveld, Martin.
+Command in War.
+Cambridge, MA: Harvard University Press.
+1985. pp. 251-260.

 Toward a Nonlinear Reductionism

 It is the mark of an educated mind to rest satisfied with the degree of precision that the nature of the subject admits, and not seek exactness when only an approximation is possible.